aws-samples/aws-best-practices-for-xroad-security-servers/security.md

 ### SEC_IFP_x: Limit Human Operator Access

-Disable SSH access to security servers.
-Use AWS System Manager sessions to connect to the security servers on the rare (break-glass) occasions when interactive human access is required.
+Disable SSH access to Security Servers.
+Use AWS System Manager sessions to connect to the Security Servers on the rare (break-glass) occasions when interactive human access is required.
 Do not allow direct operator access to the databases.